Yao Beina: Illness, death, and philanthropy

 On June 27, 2014, Yao's medical examination revealed that the cancer cells had spread to her bones and liver.
-After a month of rest and contemplation, she declined the doctor's recommendation for another round of chemotherapy and returned back to work.
+After a month of rest and contemplation, she declined the doctor's recommendation for another round of chemotherapy and returned to work.
 On October 23, 2014, despite coughing up blood backstage, Yao performed "Fish" (鱼), the finale of her stage career, at the recording scene of the musical reality TV show Hi Song.
 On October 26, 2014, she completed the final live show in her life before returning to Shenzhen for medical treatment.

 Yao was admitted to the hospital affiliated to Peking University in Shenzhen in December 2014.
 On December 26, 2014, Yao was transferred to the intensive care unit due to her deteriorating conditions.
 She expressed her wish to donate her body about 20 days before her death.
 Considering that most of her organs had been impacted by cancer, her parents, on her behalf, signed a consent to voluntary corneal donation on January 9, 2015.
 Yao died at 4:55 pm CST on January 16, 2015, aged 33.
 Two hours after her death, the corneal removal surgery was completed.
 Yao's corneas has restored sight for four people and can help at least two more patients.

 In April 2015, Yao's parents auctioned over 600 items of Yao's personal belongings.
 A series of six auctions titled "Let Love Endure with the Angel Among Us" (“天使在人间——让爱延续”) achieved white glove sales (100% of the lots sold), and the proceeds in total reached RMB 2,511,027.16 yuan, all donated to the Secondary School of Tashkurgan, Xinjiang, China, and dedicated to renovations, music classrooms, and scholarships to support music education in rural area.

 On June 14, 2015, Yao was posthumously titled the Moral Exemplar of Guangdong and nominated for the National Moral Exemplar by the government of Guangdong.